Federal Intelligence Service: Signals intelligence

 Radome of Fernmeldeverkehrstelle des Bundesnachrichtendiensts (BND-code name: Hortensien III, short: 3D30) at summer 2006.
-Till 2004 the system at Bad Aibling Station was part of the NSA ECHELON-Network.
+The system at Bad Aibling Station was part of the NSA ECHELON-Network until 2004.

-BND is responsible for global monitoring, collection, and processing of information and data for foreign and domestic intelligence and counterintelligence purposes with content of German interest.
-The department Technische Aufklärung (TA) is the most significant unit within BND and has the highest number of employees.
+BND is responsible for the global monitoring, collection, and processing of information and data for foreign and domestic intelligence and counterintelligence purposes with content of German interest.
+The department of Technische Aufklärung (TA) is the most significant unit within BND and has the highest number of employees.
 The department is located at the former BND HQ in Pullach, Bavaria.
 One of the major SIGINT stations after WW2 was Bad Aibling Station, which was operated for decades in cooperation with the National Security Agency (NSA).
 Furthermore, Station Gablingen, Station Husum, Station Rheinhausen, Station Schöningen, Station Starnberg-Söcking and Station Stockdorf.

-BND is not operating own satellites but using reconnaissance satellites of Bundeswehr (SARAH-system), of foreign partners or commercial providers.
-The first own BND-satellite project started in 2016.
-The systems are built by OHB and should have been in service since 2022.
-After research by German public media the start was delayed and BND will probably not be able to launch satellites into space until 2025.
+BND does not operate its own satellites but uses instead the reconnaissance satellites of the Bundeswehr (SARAH-system), foreign partners, or commercial providers.
+The BND's first proprietary satellite project started in 2016, with systems built by OHB, and was supposed to have entered service in 2022.
+After investigations by German public media, the start was delayed, such that BND was likely to be unable to launch satellites into space until 2025.

 Internet interception

-BND is intercepting the data traffic of DE-CIX in Frankfurt, the largest European hub for internet traffic.
+BND intercepts the data traffic of DE-CIX in Frankfurt, the largest European hub for internet traffic.

-Details are available today on how the BND and NSA worked together between 2004 and 2008.
+Details concerning the BND's collaboration with the NSA between 2004 and 2008 have been published.
 In Frankfurt, Internet data was captured by filters and sent via a Deutsche Telekom line to the BND headquarters in Pullach and from there to the Bad Aibling station, where the NSA and BND have a joint headquarters.